 You can’t force people who don’t value what Christmas stands for to act as if they do.

 That’s not to say that Christians should be timid about their own public expressions of the real meaning of Christmas.

 One of the most beloved Christmas-themed television specials of all time is “A Charlie Brown Christmas.”
-A particular irony of that program, which first aired in 1965 and has been shown every Christmas season since, is that it’s creator, Charles Schultz, had to insist against strong opposition that the show include an actual reference to the birth of Christ.
+A particular irony of that program, which first aired in 1965 and has been shown every Christmas season since, is that its creator, Charles Schulz, had to insist against strong opposition that the show include an actual reference to the birth of Christ.

-Schultz wanted to have a scene in which Linus recited the Christmas story from the Gospel of Luke.
+Schulz wanted to have a scene in which Linus recited the Christmas story from the Gospel of Luke.
 Network executives strongly objected, fearing that their audience would be put off by any allusion to “religion” (gasp!) in a broadcast about Christmas.
-But Charles Schultz would not back down, and the Luke segment has become one of the most cherished highlights of the entire show.
+But Charles Schulz would not back down, and the Luke segment has become one of the most cherished highlights of the entire show.